hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 person to write it down and clearly understand it was [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
-Our approach, which differs from Ramanujan's, is the one used by physicists, and we will focus on a "physical" understanding of the equation.
+Our approach, which differs from Ramanujan's, is the one used by physicists, and we will focus on the "physical" meaning.

 We need one more elementary fact to get started.
 Recall the *geometric series*, stating that if $|r| < 1$, then